-The James Joyce Tower at Sandycove - ultimately, this is just another Martello Tower on Ireland's coast, stout fortresses built for (possible, they were never used in anger) defense against Napoleon's fleet.
+The James Joyce Tower at Sandycove outside of Dublin is a Martello Tower on Ireland's coast.
+These stout fortresses were built to be used as defensive structures against Napoleon's fleet, but they were never needed in the end.

 - Joyce as a person is one of the foci - an often forgotten aspect of the larger-than-life literary giant was the fact that he was shot at in the Martello Tower.

-- This was/is/will forever be the starting point of Leopold Bloom's odyssey through Dublin.
+- This is and will forever be the starting point of Leopold Bloom's odyssey through Dublin.

 When to Visit the James Joyce Tower

-Bloomsday anyone?
-Every June 16th, Joyceans step out lively from here - as did Leopold Bloom on this day in 1904, the date is now known as Bloomsday, and every year all things Joyce are celebrated on that day.
+The best day to visit is the Dublin holiday known as Bloomsday after the main character in Ulysses.
+Every June 16th, Joyceans gather here to start the day as did Leopold Bloom on this day in 1904.
+The date is now the day every year that all things Joyce are celebrated throughout the city.

 Today the former fortress and later holiday home is an attraction much flaunted by the city he left in disgust.
 Indeed, there seems to be a string of un-cordial good-byes connected to this humble place.